MileHacker Logo

 Accessibility Information

-Nusa Dua has better accessibility compared to other parts of Bali due to its planned infrastructure.
+Nusa Dua has better accessibility relative to other parts of Bali as a result of its planned infrastructure.

 Mobility Challenges Infrastructure

-Nusa Dua area's ITDC complex, a planned development, generally offers improved accessibility compared to older parts of Bali.
+Nusa Dua's ITDC complex, a planned development, generally offers improved accessibility compared to older parts of Bali.

 Features

-• Many high-end resorts feature ramps, elevators, and accessible rooms.
+• Many high-luxury resorts feature ramps, elevators, and accessible rooms.

 • Outside resort compounds, the walking surfaces can be uneven, nonexistent, or obstructed.